oyoclass/python3-doc/doc/extralibs/pyxel.md

 ## Pyxel

 Pyxel is a retro game engine made for Python.
-There are some intentional limitations to the game engine, such as only being allowed to display 16 colors on the screen at any given time and only 4 sounds can be playing simultaneously.
+There are some intentional limitations to the game engine, such as only being allowed to display 16 colors on the screen at any given time and only 4 sounds can be played simultaneously.

 These limitations are meant to help games made in it stay true to the retro-gaming era the library is aiming at recreating, and it can also be a good exercise in keeping your projects small and focused.